peteroupc/MailLib/docs/PeterO.Text.Encodings.md

  * (a) ISO 8859 encodings and  `windows-1252` .

- * (b) ASCII is a single-byte encoding whose character set only uses the lower 7 bits of an eight-bit byte.
+ * (b) ASCII is usually used as a single-byte encoding where each code point fits in the lower 7 bits of an eight-bit byte.
 In the Encoding Standard, all single-byte encodings use the ASCII characters as the first 128 code points of their character sets.

  * Multi-byte encodings include code points from one or more character sets and assign some or all code points to several bytes.
 For example: